smitkevadiya50/smitkevadiya50/README.md

 Welcome to my GitHub profile!
 As a dedicated Software Engineer, I have cultivated a diverse skill set in cross-platform mobile and web application development.
 My experience spans across healthcare, e-commerce, and education sectors, where I've harnessed the power of technologies like React, Node.js, Flutter, Ruby on Rails, and MongoDB.

-🔧 **Professional Background**: My journey at Azzure Solutions in Surat, India, involved developing robust server-side applications in Rails, crafting cross-platform mobile apps with Flutter, and implementing data solutions using SQL, MongoDB, and Firebase.
-My commitment to high-quality, scalable, and secure solutions has been a constant throughout my career.

-👨‍💻 **Tech Stack**: I am proficient in TypeScript, JavaScript, Java, Dart, Python, Ruby, Git, C++, and SQL, with hands-on experience in frameworks and platforms like react, Node.js, Flutter, Ruby on Rails, GitHub, Microsoft SQL Server, and Tableau.
+👨‍💻 **Tech Stack**: I am proficient in TypeScript, JavaScript, Java, Swift, Dart, Python, Ruby, Git, C++, and SQL, with hands-on experience in frameworks and platforms like react, Node.js, Flutter, Ruby on Rails, GitHub, Microsoft SQL Server, and Tableau.
 My additional skills include Docker, AWS, VPS, Git Workflows and manage CI/CD.

 📚 **Academic Pursuit**: Graduated MSc in Data Analytics at the Berlin School of Business & Innovation (BSBI), diving deep into the world of data.
 My thesis was focuses on exploring the realms of computer vision using AI and ML - a topic that fascinates me and has immense potential to shape the future of technology.